-Once the applicant's application is certified as complete, the Minister must give notice to the applicant either approving the transaction or indicating that the transaction will not be approved within 45 days, subject to extension for an additional 45 days in the case of an acquisition of control, or 30 days in the case of the acquisition or increase of a significant interest.
+Once the applicant's application is certified as complete, the Minister must give notice to the applicant either approving the transaction or indicating that the transaction will not be approved within 45 days, subject to extension for an additional 45 days in the case of an acquisition of control or 30 days in the case of the acquisition or increase of a significant interest.
 If the application is rejected, the applicant may make representations to the Minister in respect of its application, and the resulting final decision must be rendered by the Minister within similar time periods.

 An initial consultative meeting should be held with OSFI prior to submitting any application to identify any potential issues that may delay or inhibit the application process, especially with an application that has the potential to raise policy concerns for the Minister.
-In addition, regulations issued under the Bank Act contain certain restrictions on disclosure by Canadian banks of specified information about their business and affairs obtained by OSFI in the course of OSFI's supervision of banks.
-This prohibited information includes the results of supervisory reviews and other assessments conducted by OSFI on banks (including OSFI's ratings of banks and recommended or required remedial action), information regarding enforcement actions taken in respect of banks, and any related correspondence between OSFI and banks.
-This can have a limiting effect on the regulatory due diligence that may be conducted on Canadian banks.
-However, there are some techniques that have been agreed between OSFI and Canadian banks to allow an acquirer to manage this risk.
+In addition, regulations issued under the Bank Act contain restrictions on disclosure by Canadian banks of specified information about their business and affairs obtained by OSFI in the course of OSFI's supervision of banks.
+This prohibited information includes the results of supervisory reviews and other assessments conducted by OSFI on banks (including OSFI's ratings of banks and recommended or required remedial action), information regarding enforcement actions taken in respect of banks and any related correspondence between of a corporation) of such entity or if such person has a direct or indirect influence that, if exercised, would result in control in fact of the entity.
+A person who controls an entity is deemed to control the entities that the second entity controls or is deemed to control.